dustinwloring1988/learn-nanochat/readme.md

 #### Challenge 11
 Understand the weight initialization code and copy it to `my_gpt.py`.
 Goal is to be able to pretrain the model soon.

+#### Challenge 12
+Understand the setup optimizers code and copy it to `my_gpt.py`.
+Still moving toward having enough in place to pretrain the model.

 #### Future potential challenges and/or things to look up
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.